SolaceDev/solace-dev-codelabs/markdown/Trailblazer-unusual-db-activity/Trailblazer-unusual-db-activity.md

 Duration: 0:07:00

+prerequisites
-Uou need to have Cloudformation account for running the cloud formation template.
+You need to have AWS Cloudformation account and access in order to run the cloud formation template.

-Enter environment setup & prerequisites here
+There are two cloud formation template for each attack
+1. Initialization phase cloud formation template which creates basic frofiling of anomaly engine on the suspected/inspected role
+   The init phase should run at least for 24 hours before going into step 2

+2. Attack demo cloud formation template which creates the actual attack using the role from step 1

 ### Add a Link
 Add a link!